mohsinjk/zeebe-private-loan-process/README.md

 ## Findings

-- Not possible to same worker mulitple time in a process.
+- Not possible to use same worker mulitple time in a process.
 - Can't pause workflow partially by worker execution.

 [back to toc](#table-of-content)